A finite-element Delta-Sternheimer approach for computing accurate all-electron RPA correlation energies of polyatomic molecules: Results and Discussions

-We first applied the present technique to the water dimer, for which the energy differences between different configurations are exceedingly small.
-Our primary objective is to quantify how well these minute energy differences are reproduced by different single-particle basis sets—that is, to assess the magnitude of the basis-set incompleteness error.
-To this end, we randomly selected 20 geometries from a 200-step molecular-dynamics trajectory of the water dimer.
-For each configuration, we performed adaptive mesh refinement in the FE representation to obtain numerically converged AE RPA correlation energies, which we treat as reference RPA values.
-The Hartree-Fock(HF) total energy ( single-particle energies + Hartree + exact exchange) are taken as reference values when computed with the highly converged FHI-aims-2010(\textbf{\textit{tier}}) NAO basis sets \cite{blum2009ab}.
-Results to be compared were produced using the SOS approach with three families of correlation-consistent basis sets: (1) aug-cc-pwCVXZ, (2) cc-pVXZ, and (3) NAO-VCC-nZ \cite{dunning1989gaussian,peterson2002accurate}.
-Another important point to note is that all calculations in this part were performed using the same auxiliary basis sets .
-Specifically, we employed the largest RI-fitting basis sets available from the Basis Set Exchange website: aug-cc-pwCV5Z-RIFIT for oxygen and aug-cc-pV6Z-RIFIT for hydrogen.
-The choice of identical auxiliary basis sets across all calculations was intentional, as our primary focus is on the error introduced by the single-particle basis sets, not the resolution-of-identity (RI) approximation.
-Furthermore, the use of the largest available RI-fitting basis sets ensures that the RI error remains negligible.
-We ranked the 20 configurations by total energy computed with the FE Delta–Sternheimer method, from lowest to highest, and set the energy of the lowest-energy configuration to zero, and the energy differences of the other configurations were calculated relative to this reference.
-We then compared the results obtained with different correlation-consistent basis sets based on SOS method to those obtained using the Delta-Sternheimer method.
-The result for aug-cc-pwCVXz is shown in the figure below, other results are shown in SM.
+In this subsection, we apply the FE Delta-Sternheimer approach to calculate the RPA energy calculations for a set of water dimers, for which the energy differences between different configurations are exceedingly small.
+Our primary objective is to quantify how well these subtle energy differences are reproduced by different single-particle basis sets, and through this benchmark, to assess the magnitude of the basis set incompleteness error.
+Although RPA has been shown to excel in discerning low-energy isomers of small water clusters \cite{Chedid/Jocelyn/Eshuis:2021,Tahir/etal:2022,Tahir/etal:2024,Tahir/etal:2025}, the extent to which the energy hierarchy predicted by RPA is affected by single-particle basis sets remains largely unexplored.
+To this end, we randomly selected 20 configurations from a 200-step molecular-dynamics trajectory of the water dimer.
+For each configuration, we perform adaptive mesh refinement in the FE representation to obtain numerically converged AE RPA correlation energies.
+The RPA total energies are obtained by adding the HF energy (evaluated with Kohn-Sham orbitals), computed using the highly converged FHI-aims-2010 (\textbf{\textit{tier}}) NAO basis sets \cite{blum2009ab}.
+The total RPA energies obtained in this way are used as reference values to benchmark those calculated using the usual SOS approach with finite atomic basis sets.
+Here, results to be compared were calculated using the SOS approach with three families of correlation-consistent GTO/NAO basis sets: (1) aug-cc-pwCVXZ, (2) cc-pVXZ, and (3) NAO-VCC-$n$Z \cite{dunning1989gaussian,peterson2002accurate,peterson2002systematically,zhang2013numeric}.
+Furthermore, we note that all calculations in this subsection (both the Delta-Sternheimer and SOS ones) were performed using the same auxiliary (RI) basis sets.
+Specifically, we employed the largest RI-fitting basis sets available from the Basis Set Exchange website: aug-cc-pwCV5Z-RIFIT for oxygen and aug-cc-pV6Z-RIFIT for hydrogen\cite{pritchard2019basis,dunning1989gaussian,kendall1992electron,peterson2002accurate,peterson2002systematically}.
+The choice of identical RI basis sets across all calculations is intentional, as our primary focus is on the error introduced by the single-particle basis sets, not the RI approximation.
+Therefore, the use of the largest available RI-fitting basis sets ensures that the RI error is negligible.